 - [dspace] The DSpace installation directory (Please note, if you also use the AIP Backup & Restore option, you do not need to backup your [dspace]/assetstore directory, as those files already exist in your AIPs). - [dspace-source] The DSpace source directory

-How does this help backup your DSpace to remote storage or cloud services (like DuraCloud)?
+How does this work help DSpace interact with DuraCloud?